 3. Re-Evaluate Process- (Changing Process Flows)

 Reduce business waste in the process.
 Business waste differs from industry to industry, and for manufacturers, slow labor and inefficient processes can spike your payroll.
 Look at your production processes.
-Interview line managers as well as employees for efficiencies and better ways to complete tasks and improve operations.
-This can save a lot of money to the bottom line but is probably the hardest to diagnose.
-Input from everyone in the process is a must because you don’t want to make matters worse, which can cost you money and time in the long run.
-When proper systems are in place, businesses can focus on their customers, sales, servicing, and other areas of the business that deserve more attention.
+Interview line managers and employees for efficiencies and better ways to complete tasks and improve operations.
+This can save much money on the bottom line, but it is probably the hardest to diagnose.
+Input from everyone is necessary because you don't want to worsen matters, which can cost you money and time in the long run.
+When proper systems are in place, businesses can focus on their customers, sales, servicing, and other areas that deserve more attention.

 4. Raw Material Costs & Inventory Management

 Renegotiate with suppliers.
 This can be particularly effective if you have a strong relationship with them.
 You may be able to negotiate longer credit terms, lower minimum quantities, or price breaks to give yourself some breathing room.

 One of the most important ways to improve cash flow is having a strong stock management system and processes to ensure efficiency.
 ERP software with inventory management functionality can avoid excessive stock levels and inaccurate stock data and provide a real-time view of cash flow.
 ERP technology can also be a financial management tool and assist you in improving resource planning within your business.

 5. Energy Costs

 Conduct an energy audit.
 With an energy audit, you need to take your most recent bill and have other providers review it to see if they can save you money.
 Second, you need to audit the facility to see if you can save money by how you operate your business.
 It might be worth asking bidding energy companies to conduct an energy audit for you.
 They usually do an onsite inspection and go through an energy audit checklist.
 Many provide this service for free to earn your business.

 - Are there machines not running jobs that don't need to be plugged in?